African American photographer, author. Born November 30, 1912, Fort Scott, Kansas. Died: March 7, 2006, New York City

 Parks’ next venue was Harlem, where he worked as a freelance photographer for Vogue.
 He received a contract for the Standard Oil Photography Project in New Jersey.
 A photo essay of a Harlem gang leader earned Parks a staff position as writer and photographer with Life.
 During the next two decades, he recorded images of post-war America, depicting black America emerging from the Civil Rights Movement.
 He married Elizabeth Campbell in 1962.

 In 1963 Parks published an autobiographical novel of his youth, The Learning Tree, which he adapted to the movie screen in 1969.
 He continued making movies with the highly successful Shaft, its sequel Shaft's Big Score, and Super Cops.
 Parks married Genevieve Young in 1973.
 His ballet, Martin, based on Martin Luther King, Jr., premiered in 1969 and was screened on national television the following year.
 He was named the Native Sons and Daughters' Kansan of the Year in 1985.
 Parks died in March 7, 2006, in New York.
-He is buried in the Fort Scott cemetery.
+He is buried in the Evergreen Cemetery at Fort Scott.